500Foods/WelcomeToTroodon/docs/level_2/tap_upgrades.md

 Some prefer to replace this mechanism entirely, particularly as new sensors that measure eddy currents have become available.
 These measure considerably more points to build a more accurate mesh, and do so in much less time and without physically touching the bed.
 We'll cover those in [this section](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_2/tap_alternatives.md).

-As the default TAP mechanism is made of plastic, an easy improvement is to replace it with a metal CNC part.
-Several such designs are readily available, with the Vitalii CNC TAP being a particular favorite.
-As is often the case, a variation without the name "Vitalii" can be found on AliExpress.
+As the default TAP mechanism is made of plastic which can easily deform or become brittle over time, or even break.
+Given the nature of what this part does, it is perhaps more prone to damage than most.
+An obvious improvement is to replace it with a metal CNC part.
+Several such designs are readily available, with the [Vitalii3D CNC TAP](https://www.etsy.com/listing/1446827040/metal-tap-for-voron-cnc-voron-tap?variation0=3734336828) being a particular favorite.
+As is often the case, a variation without the name "Vitalii3D" can be found on AliExpress.
 Generally, searching for "Voron CNC Mount" is likely to turn up any number of similar products.

 - [Etsy](https://www.etsy.com/listing/1446827040/metal-tap-for-voron-cnc-voron-tap?variation0=3734336828)